superstreamlabs/memphis.py/README.md

     )
 ```

 ### Produce and Consume messages

-The most common client operations are `produce` to send messages and `consume` to
+The most common client operations are using `produce` to send messages and `consume` to
 receive messages.

-Messages are published to a station and consumed from it by creating a consumer.
+Messages are published to a station with a Producer and consumed from it by a Consumer.

-Consumers are poll based and consume all the messages in a station unless you are using a consumer group.
-When using a consumer group, all consumers in the group will receive each message.
+Consumers are poll based and consume all the messages in a station.
+Consumers can also be grouped into consumer groups.
+When consuming with a consumer group, all consumers in the group will receive each message.

 Memphis messages are payload agnostic.
 Payloads are always `bytearray`s.